Freelancing: Everything you need to know

-I always thought I was going to be a lil’ corporate girlie working a 9-5 at some creative agency.
+I always thought I was going to be a lil’ corporate girlie working a 9-5 at some creative agency, not a girl running her own creative biz and doing freelancing.
 The 20 something, fresh out of college in me wanted to live the Big Girl city life!!

 Actually, scratch that.
 I kept applying but ya girl was feeling hopeless.

-At the time, I was about 4 months post grad & had just finished up a Social Media Marketing internship with Oh Happy Dani, an Atlanta-based illustrator.
+At the time, I was about 4 months post-grad and had just finished up a Social Media Marketing internship with Oh Happy Dani, an Atlanta-based illustrator who focuses on social justice and advocacy.

-I fell absolutely in love with working for other like-minded creative women + working with a small team, but Dani was closing up shop & wouldn’t be needing any additional help.
+I fell absolutely in love with working for other like-minded creative women, plus working with a small team.
+But, Dani was closing up shop for the season and wouldn’t be needing any additional help.

 And lemme be real, I was BUMMED.

-Until, I got an email from a non-profit Dani had collaborated with!
+Until I got an email from a huge Atlanta-based non-profit, Children’s Healthcare of Atlanta, Dani had collaborated with!

 They wanted to work with ME?